Find Schools

 Job Demand for Geological Sample Test Technicians

-In 2016, there was an estimated number of 15,000 jobs in the United States for Geological Sample Test Technician.
+There were about 15,000 jobs for Geological Sample Test Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 16% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Geological Sample Test Technician by 2026.
-There will be an estimated 1,900 positions for Geological Sample Test Technician per year.
+The BLS estimates 1,900 yearly job openings in this field.

 undefined